What CASLE Did and Why

 - Leaks and mould are taken seriously.
 International guidelines are followed.

-- Isolation methods, Safe Work Practices, and scheduling are used for renovations and maintenance.
+- Isolation methods, Safe Work Practices, and scheduling with children’s vulnerability in mind are used for renovations and maintenance.

 - For example, floor waxing is done after hours.
 Floor stripping is done on weekends or vacations.